musembijoel/programming-languages-overview/README.md

 -it describes structure of a web page.
 -it tells the browser how to display content.
 -it labels pieces of a content e.g:heading,image e.t.c.

+# JAVA
+- Java is a high-level, class-based, object-oriented programming language designed to have as few implementation dependencies as possible.
+- A Java code can run on all platforms that support Java without the need for recompilation.

+## Common Uses
+- In Building Mobile Apps  acting as the official and foundational language for Android application development.
+- In Enterprise Web Backends to power large-scale, secure backend systems for banks.
+- In Desktop Applications in creating cross-platform desktop software using frameworks .
+- In Big Data Processing to driving massive data technologies and tools .
+- In Embedded Systems used in running software on microcontrollers, smart cards, and everyday industrial devices.
+- In Cloud Computing used to develop scalable, distributed cloud applications due to its robust memory management and speed.
+- In Game Development to powering popular video games and game engines .
+- In Web Servers & Application Servers to managing internet traffic and web application logic .